2013/2014 Expert group on European insurance contract law

-- The European Commission established an Expert Group to examine the differences in insurance contract laws and to what extent they can hinder cross-border trade of insurance products.
-The Expert Group delivered its Fnal Report in January 2014.
+The European Commission established an expert group to examine the differences in insurance contract laws and to what extent they can hinder cross-border trade of insurance products.
+The expert group delivered its final report in January 2014.

 2012 Commission White paper on pensions

-- On 16 February 2012, the Commission adopted also the White Paper ‘An agenda for adequate, safe and sustainable pensions’.
-The White Paper put forward a package of initiatives to facilitate the development of complementary private retirement savings.
+On 16 February 2012, the Commission adopted the White paper 'An agenda for adequate, safe and sustainable pensions' (pdf).
+The white paper put forward a package of initiatives to facilitate the development of complementary private retirement savings.

 2011 European Parliament calling for inclusion of insurance contracts in contract law legislative intiatives and adoption of a proposal for Regulation of Common European Sales Law

-- In 2010 the Commission launched a Green Paper on policy options on progress towards a European contract law for consumers and businesses.
+In 2010 the Commission launched a Green Paper on policy options on progress towards a European contract law for consumers and businesses (pdf).

 A number of stakeholders from the insurance sector, in particular representatives of insurance undertakings and insurance intermediaries, responded and noted that differences in contract law posed obstacles to cross-border trade in insurance products.